 Do I need to register or make an appointment?

 NO pre-registration or appointment is needed in order to visit CCEFS.
 You will have to fill out a short form the first time you come.
-In order to speed up your registration process you are welcome to print and complete this form at home, but we will also have printed copies available when you arrive.
+In order to speed up your registration process you are welcome to print and complete these forms (TEFAP-Eligibility-Form-English-2020 & Release) at home, but we will also have printed copies available when you arrive.
 All information on this form is kept strictly confidential.

 This form you will complete has two sections: